 Available 60 minutes before each Audio Described performance.
 Touch Tours are 45 minute artistic conversations and tactile explorations of costumes, props and set pieces for patrons who are blind or low-vision.
 Please make reservations for the Touch Tour when you order your tickets.

-While we don’t have assisted listening devices, we are happy to hold front row seats for those with any level of hearing loss at your request.
+While we don’t have assisted listening devices currently, we are happy to hold front row seats for those with any level of hearing loss at your request.

 Open Captioning is a text display of all of the words and sounds heard during a production—very similar to closed captioning on your TV.